Prerequisites to use api.seatable.com with your own self-hosted SeaTable server.

 Try It! with SeaTable Server

-Enable CORS to allow requests from api.seatable.io
+Technical background: Enable CORS to allow requests from api.seatable.com

-CORS is the abbreviation for Cross-origin resource sharing, which is a security mechanism to prevent request from another domain to your server.
-If you don't allow CORS request for api.seatable.io, the Try It! button will not work.
+is the abbreviation for Cross-origin resource sharing, which is a security mechanism to prevent request from another domain to your server.
+If you don't allow CORS request for api.seatable.com, the Try It! button will not work.
 After the click you will see a rotating circle on the button and error messages in your browser console.

 To prevent this CORS must be allowed and therefore the following code is necessary in your nginx configuration.